 Our decades of experience in chemistry, biology and radiation can be applied to the life cycle of a product far beyond the intended use.
 Following the complete life cycle of a product from raw materials to final disposal must now be considered for all products.
 Product Stewardship includes recycling, disposal, decomposition, contamination and misuse.
 We can also develop Safety Data Sheets (SDS) as part of the Product Stewardship process.
 This includes such elements as carbon footprint, worker exposure, transport, water impact, air impact, odors, side reactions, risk assessment, packaging, material substitution and disposal that have less environmental / energy impact.

-Atlantic Environmental, Inc. has provided expert witness and litigation support on Health, Safety and Environmental issues throughout the 38 years of our existence.
-This includes asbestos personal injury defense, occupational disease, toxic torts, chemical spills, hazardous waste, workers’ compensation illness and injury, indoor air quality, mold and a variety of other chemical and biological related litigation.
+Atlantic Environmental, Inc. has provided expert witness and litigation support on Health, Safety and Environmental issues throughout the 40 years of our existence.
+This includes asbestos personal injury defense, occupational disease, toxic torts, chemical spills, hazardous waste, workers’ compensation illness and injury, indoor air quality, mold and a variety of other chemical and biological related litigation in which we have acted as expert witnesses.
 We have the ability to translate highly technical information into understandable and readable language both verbally and in writing.
-Our objective is to assist the attorney in a favorable presentation of their case supported by peer-reviewed literature and other legal decisions.
+Our objective is to assist the attorney in a favorable presentation of their case supported by peer-reviewed literature and other legal decisions related to asbestos, chemicals, and biological exposure that may have let to personal injury.
 We have dealt with law firms and clients throughout the country with decades of experience and have always been successful in qualifying as experts in Daubert challenges.
 Our technical staff has experience in searching literature worldwide that addresses the issues involved in a particular case—hopefully in support, but if not in support, we will advise you on the merits or weaknesses of the claims involved.
 We can respond rapidly, if necessary, and prepare to the extent that time allows.
 We will travel to involved sites for inspections, depositions or trials as required.
 In a few cases, we request a retainer but mostly we invoice monthly for services rendered.

 2 East Blackwell Street, Suite 24, Dover, NJ 07801 973-366-4660